sharetribe/flex-docs/src/docs/background/how-to-integrate-3rd-party-payment-gateway/index.md

 #### Example: PayPal onboarding

 1. Seller creates a PayPal account.
-2. Seller grants you permission for the [features](https://developer.paypal.com/docs/api/partner-referrals/v2/#definition-rest_endpoint_feature) you set.
+2. Seller grants you permission for the [features][paypal-rest-endpoint-feature] you set.
 3. Seller confirms the email address of the account.

 The marketplace can track the onboarding status by listening to the webhook notifications.
 When the marketplace knows the onboarding status, it can be used to provide the seller a useful message in the marketplace user-interface, should as "PayPal account created, but the email address is not yet confirmed.
 Please confirm the email address in order to complete the onboarding".

 #### Backend endpoint to listen to webhook notifications

 To listen to webhooks, you’ll need to implement a new endpoint to your backend and configure the payment gateway to send the notifications to that URL.
 The endpoint should read the notifications and decide what to do with them and where to store the information.
-If a notification is, for example, about the user's onboarding status, you can use [the Integration API to store the information in the user's private data](https://www.sharetribe.com/api-reference/integration.html#update-user-profile).
-On the other hand, if the notification is about a payment related to a transaction, you may want to store the information in the [transaction's metadata](https://www.sharetribe.com/api-reference/integration.html#update-transaction-metadata) or [transition the transaction](https://www.sharetribe.com/api-reference/integration.html#transition-transaction).
+If a notification is, for example, about the user's onboarding status, you can use [the Integration API to store the information in the user's private data][integration-api-update-user-profile].
+On the other hand, if the notification is about a payment related to a transaction, you may want to store the information in the [transaction's metadata][integration-api-update-transaction-metadata] or [transition the transaction][integration-api-transition-transaction].

-If you use Flex Template for Web, you can add a new endpoint by adding it to the [API router](https://github.com/sharetribe/ftw-daily/blob/master/server/apiRouter.js).
+If you use Flex Template for Web, you can add a new endpoint by adding it to the [API router][ftw-daily-api-router].

 We recommend securing the endpoint with Basic Authentication if the payment gateway supports that.